anushh13/IoT-Smoke-Detector-/README.md

 - Arduino IDE

 ## Conclusion : This project successfully demonstrates the implementation of an IoT-based smoke detection system using an Arduino Uno microcontroller and a flame sensor.The system effectively detects flames and triggers an alarm, providing early warning and potentially preventing significant damage.

-### This is how I have created the IoT Smoke Detector using Arduino UNO
+### I invite further research to explore the limitations and potential enhancements of this system.
 Project By - Anushka Sadegaonkar

 [Github](https://github.com/anushh13)